Jane Sowerby

 CEO

-After sustaining a spinal injury in 2003, Jane was introduced to adaptive skiing and was instantly hooked.
+After sustaining a spinal injury in 2003, Jane found adaptive skiing and was instantly hooked.
 In 2010 she represented Team GB at the Winter Paralympics in Vancouver.
 She now works as an adaptive ski instructor and adaptive waterski instructor.
 She's also a keen wakeboarder, kayaker, kiter & handbiker.

 Jane believes passionately that sport can have a powerful positive impact following a life changing injury.
-Jane's sense of achievement these days comes from introducing other people with disabilities to these types of activities through Access Adventures, and hopes they will benefit in the same way she did.
+Her sense of achievement these days comes from introducing other people with disabilities to adaptive sport, and hopes they will benefit in the same way she did.

 Clare Williams